scheehan/http_auth_error_handling_with_htmx/README.md

 Htmx provides an extensive [events][3] system that can be used to modify and enhance behavior. "htmx:responseError" event triggered when an HTTP error response occurs.
 For this instance, java alert used to demonstrate the action to handling error with message prompt. success velidation return with submitted username.

-Use hx-on attributes to embed scripts inline to respond to events directly on an element enable response-error trigger an action when HTTP response error received.
+Use [hx-on attributes][6] to embed scripts inline to respond to events directly on an element enable response-error trigger an action when HTTP response error received.

 ```python
     <div>